Supplement your retirement "paycheck" with regular Dividend & Interest income.

 There are three important dates to consider in buying shares of dividend stock:

-• Declaration Date: The day that the Board of Directors (BOD) announces their intention to pay a dividend.
+- Declaration Date: The day that the Board of Directors (BOD) announces their intention to pay a dividend.
 The BOD states the dividend amount, Date of Record and Payment Date.
 On this date the company creates a liability on its books for the money owed to stockholders.

-• Date of Record: This date, also known as the Ex-dividend Date, is the day upon which the stockholders of record are entitled to the upcoming dividend payment.
+- Date of Record: This date, also known as the Ex-dividend Date, is the day upon which the stockholders of record are entitled to the upcoming dividend payment.
 In other words, only the owners of the shares on or before the Ex-dividend date will receive the dividend.
 A stock will usually begin trading ex-dividend the fourth business day before the Payment Date.

-• Payment Date: This is the date the dividend will actually be given to the shareholders of the company.
+- Payment Date: This is the date the dividend will actually be given to the shareholders of the company.

-By understanding these dates you should realize that it’s probably not a good idea to purchase dividend stocks just after the ex-dividend date.
-If you do then someone else would be receiving the dividend for the shares that you just bought.
+By understanding these dates, you should realize that it’s probably not a good idea to purchase dividend stocks just after the ex-dividend date.
+If you do, then someone else would be receiving the dividend for the shares that you just bought.

 There are four ways to build a portfolio of dividend stocks:

-• Single Purchase – After doing your analysis, decide how many shares you can afford and make your purchase.
+- Single Purchase – After doing your analysis, decide how many shares you can afford and make your purchase.

-• Multiple Purchases – After deciding how many shares of a particular dividend stock that you want to acquire, purchase them in smaller even increments over a period of time.
+- Multiple Purchases – After deciding how many shares of a particular dividend stock that you want to acquire, purchase them in smaller even increments over a period of time.
 This way, if the price goes down after your original purchase, you lower your average price per share with the second purchase.
 This is a form of Dollar Cost averaging where you may buy some at a higher price and others lower.

-• Receive Shares via Stock Splits – Stock Splits are when a company issues two, three, four, et cetera additional shares of stock for each share that you own.
+- Receive Shares via Stock Splits – Stock Splits are when a company issues two, three, four, et cetera additional shares of stock for each share that you own.
 (They could also do a reverse split where the number of shares that you currently own is reduced).
-Stock splits occur when a company feels that they have too few (and too pricey) shares of stock or two many (and too cheap) shares.
+Stock splits occur when a company feels that they have too few (and too pricey) shares of stock or too many (and too cheap) shares.
 In a stock split the price per share goes down causing you to end up with the same total value (i.e., share price times number of shares is equivalent).

-• Receive Shares via DRIPs – a Dividend Reinvestment Plan (DRIP) is when you instruct a company to automatically reinvest your dividends in additional (and/or fractional) shares of the company’s stock instead of paying the dividends to you in cash.
+- Receive Shares via DRIPs – a Dividend Reinvestment Plan (DRIP) is when you instruct a company to automatically reinvest your dividends in additional (and/or fractional) shares of the company’s stock instead of paying the dividends to you in cash.
 With DRIPs the compound growth of a single stock purchase can be substantial over many years, providing you needed income later when you begin taking your dividends in cash.

 There are many benefits in enrolling in a dividend reinvestment plan:

-• It can be done easily on a simple form.
+- It can be done easily on a simple form.

-• Once enrolled, the process is automatic.
+- Once enrolled, the process is automatic.

-• Many DRIPs allow you to purchase additional shares directly (direct stock purchase plan).
+- Many DRIPs allow you to purchase additional shares directly (direct stock purchase plan).

-• Commissions are low or absent.
+- Commissions are low or absent.

-• Allows purchase of fractional shares.
+- Allows purchase of fractional shares.

-• Dividend payments can be split, allowing some amount to be reinvested and the rest distributed.
+- Dividend payments can be split, allowing some amount to be reinvested and the rest distributed.

 Possible Pitfalls